-Osayi Endolyn is a James Beard award-winning writer and culture strategist who creates narrative, visual, and experiential storytelling.
-For more than a decade, Osayi has worked as an author, editor, producer, and curator transforming complex ideas into consumable, beautiful, informative stories, products, and events.
-Notable collaborations include: serving on PepsiCo’s advisory council for equity, content development for Pandora Music and the Museum of Food and Drink, and producing special projects with the Blue Note Jazz Festival, BLM, and Emerson Collective.
+Osayi Endolyn is a two-time James Beard award-winning writer and culture strategist who creates narrative, visual, and experiential storytelling.
+As an author, editor, producer, and curator she transforms complex ideas into enriching stories, products, and events.

-Osayi wrote and co-produced a four-part series, Black Futures Featuring Osayi Endolyn, which documents her work in food culture through the lens of community.
+Osayi wrote and co-produced a four-part miniseries, Black Futures Featuring Osayi Endolyn, which documents her work in food culture through the lens of community.
 Her writing is published in the New York Times, the Washington Post, the Los Angeles Times, the Oxford American, Bon Appétit, Condé Nast Traveler, Food & Wine, Travel + Leisure, Departures, Eater, Esquire, The Cut, and more.
-Additional on-camera commentary is featured on popular shows like Chef’s Table, Ugly Delicious, and The Next Thing You Eat.
+Her on-camera commentary is featured on popular shows like Chef’s Table, Ugly Delicious, and The Next Thing You Eat.

 Osayi is a storyteller because she believes we can imagine transformative futures when we better understand and honor our collective histories.
 Her multidisciplinary approach attracts brands that wish to have a meaningful, action-oriented, long-term impact with audiences.
 As a consultant and creative, she understands how expressions like food, language, music, and art are the outcomes of people whose experiences are shaped by where and how they live.
 Osayi brings a vital, energized approach to her craft that embraces, celebrates, and shifts the culture.